Using Equal Cost Multiple Path (ECMP)

-To configure OSPF routing protocol on node IDs 0, 1, and 2.
+To configure an OSPF routing protocol on node IDs 0, 1, and 2.

-For VIP addresses to be advertised, RHI setting must done by using the vserverRHILevel parameter as follows:
+For VIP addresses to be advertised, RHI setting is done by using the vserverRHILevel parameter as follows:

 add ns ip <IPAddress> <netmask> -type VIP -vserverRHILevel <vserverRHILevel>

-For OSPF specific RHI settings, there are additional settings that can be done as follows:
+For OSPF specific RHI settings, there are more settings that can be done as follows:

 add ns ip <IPAddress> <netmask> -type VIP -ospfLSAType ( TYPE1 | TYPE5 ) -ospfArea <positive_integer>

-Use the add ns ip6 command to perform the above commands on IPv6 addresses.
+Use the add ns ip6 command to perform the preceding commands on IPv6 addresses.